Team-Black-Hat-White-Hat/Card-Game-Project/admin/cipipeline/checkpoint2.md

 - Developers work independently in these branches.
 - Once completed, the feature branch is merged back into dev via a Pull Request.

+4. Testing: Since HTMLElement isn't testable in Jest's native environment, we create a virtual environment using jsdom.

 # What is planned

 4.bugfix/xxx or hotfix/xxx Branches (Fix Branches)